eclipse-sdv-blueprints/fleet-management/README.md

 To run Covesa CV Forwarder, you can build it first with the following command:

-`docker compose --profile covesa build`
+`docker compose -f ./covesa-blueprint-compose.yaml build`

 Then, you can take advantage of the provided configuration to run the program: